-If you speak to your SEO and webmaster teams regularly, you’re aware that Google is poised to release its latest algorithm update this coming June 2021.
+If you speak to your SEO and webmaster teams regularly, you’re aware that Google is rolling out its latest algorithm update in June 2021.

 The Page Experience Update, initially scheduled for May, was moved to give website owners, their programmers, and engineers more time to comply with the latest requirements.